carycode/krnl/README.md

 - SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
-- Now doxygen docu at https://github.com/jdn-aau/krnl/html/index.html
+- Now doxygen docu at html directory :-)

 Some highlights
 ---------------